Jebbly/jebbly.github.io/content/blog/gsoc/03-points-lights-in-blender.md

 4. Volumes
 5. GPU Implementation

-As for the immediate next steps, I'd really like to double-check all of code to figure out what the issue is in the scenes with more point lights.
-After that, it should be pretty easy to support spot lights and area lights.
+As for the immediate next steps it should be pretty easy to support spot lights and area lights.
 Since they're just different lights, it should just be a matter of handling their orientation bounds appropriately.
 After that, emissive triangles are next on the list - this should also be relatively straight-forward to implement as long as the bounds are constructed properly.

 As usual, please let me know if there are any errors in this post - I would love to better my understanding of things!
 If you have any questions or concerns, feel free to ask on [the devtalk feedback thread](https://devtalk.blender.org/t/gsoc-2022-many-lights-sampling-in-cycles-x-feedback-thread/24773).
 If you also have any scenes with a lot of lights, please do share them!
 I'll try to test them as soon as it's ready for testing.